Tag Archive for: Reading

 On these two websites, you’ll find thousands of books and articles available for free!
 With such a wide variety of topics, there’s something for everyone.

-And if you still haven't found the book you're looking for using all these links, here's a link to this online book database!
+And if, after checking all these links, you still haven't found the book you're looking for, here's a link to this online book database!

-Literary Evening Celebrating the 800th Anniversary of the School of Medicine
+Literary Evening to Celebrate the 800th Anniversary of the School of Medicine

 The long history of the Montpellier-Nîmes School of Medicine is a source of inspiration.
-To celebrate its 800th anniversary, we invite you to join us on Thursday, February 27, starting at 5:00 p .m. , for a literary evening.
+To celebrate its eighth centennial, we invite you to join us on Thursday, February 27, starting at 5:00 p .m. , for a literary evening.

 One venue, two events

 This literary evening will take place in the Glafira Ziegelmann Amphitheater, which will be inaugurated for the occasion.
-The venue was not chosen at random; the story of this woman—Montpellier’s first female resident and the first woman eligible to take the medical certification exam—is one of the events that have left their mark on the Faculty of Medicine.
-Members of her family will also be present for the occasion, a poetic way of connecting the past and the future.
+This venue was not chosen at random; the story of this woman—the first female resident in Montpellier and the first to qualify for the agrégation in medicine—is one of the events that have left their mark on the Faculty of Medicine.
+Members of her family will also be present for the occasion—a poetic way to connect the past with the future.

 Presentations, discussions, and book signings

 The evening will then continue, hosted by Dr. Etienne Cuenant, with the presentation of six books related to the history of the Faculty of Medicine.
-Attendees will have the opportunity to ask questions of the seven authors in attendance and then participate in a book-signing session.
+Participants will have the opportunity to ask questions of the seven authors who will be in attendance and then take part in a book-signing session.

 Professor François Bonnel

-The first book, written by Professor François Bonnel, *The Montpellier Anatomy Museum: A Historical Heritage* ( published by Éditions Sauramps Médical ), will be available in April 2020 for €59.
+The first book, written by Professor François Bonnel, *Le musée d’Anatomie de Montpellier: un patrimoine historique* ( published by Éditions Sauramps Médical ), will be available in April 2020 for €59.
 In this book, Professor Bonnel presents and describes the 4,500 anatomical specimens preserved at the Anatomy Museum from 1794 to 1930.
 The experience doesn’t end there, as a virtual tour is included.

 Professor Jean-Pierre Dedet

 Professor Jean-Pierre Dedet will present his book *Teaching Medicine in Montpellier: A 900-Year-Long Story.
 The Oldest School of Medicine in the Western World,” also published by Éditions Sauramps Médical, available in English in February 2020 and in French in May 2020 for €35.
-Hereyouwill find the history of the Faculty of Medicine since its founding, which has continued to operate throughout the centuries, even during the darkest hours of history.
+Hereyouwill find the history of the Faculty of Medicine from its founding—a history that has continued uninterrupted throughout the centuries, even during the darkest hours of history.

 Jean-Luc Fabre

-Jean-Luc Fabre will present two of his novels: *La prophétie de Guilhem de Montpellier*, available in May 2020 , and *La Vénitienne des pénitents blancs*, published in November 2017 by Éditions Privat, each priced at €20.
-The first book recounts, in fictionalized form, the history of the city’s founding and the arrival of the first doctors and money changers.
+Jean-Luc Fabre will present two of his novels: *La prophétie de Guilhem de Montpellier*, available in May 2020, and *La Vénitienne des pénitents blancs*, published in November 2017 by Éditions Privat, each priced at 20€.
+The first book is a fictionalized account of the city’s founding and the arrival of its first doctors and money changers.
 The second story brings to life the leading figures of the Faculty of Medicine and the Academy of Sciences and Letters of Montpellier in the early 18th century.

 Caroline Fabre-Rousseau